DHTMLX/docs-suite/docs/tree/configuration.md

 ![](../assets/tree/checkbox.png)

-dhtmlxTree provides enhanced system of checkbox manipulations.
+DHTMLX Tree provides enhanced system of checkbox manipulations.
 In addition to standard two-state checkboxes that allow check/uncheck tree items, it also uses three-state checkboxes that include an intermediate state, when just some children of a parent item are checked.

 In order to enable checkboxes for items, make use of the [](tree/api/tree_checkbox_config.md) configuration option: